Nergon123/Okabe_Phone/README.md

 ## Why I Made This

-In July 2024, I was messing around with resource files from some older games and stumbled upon the UI assets for a certain mad scientist’s phone.
+In July 2024, I was messing around with resource files from some visual novels and stumbled upon the UI assets for a certain mad scientist’s phone.
 Naturally, my first thought was:

 > "What if someone built the real thing?"